Akirane/Partybuffs/ReadMe.md

 Uses the modified icons of FFXIView of this version: https://github.com/KenshiDRK/XiView

+## Important notes

+* I've only tested this with whitelist mode.
+* Updating your buffs works differently from the rest of your party.
+Your buffs will be shown in the wrong spot after removing/adding members, this fixes itself by obtaining a new buff/debuff.

+### Adding more buffs to whitelist

+`filters.lua` contains a whitelist which is built up entirely of buff ids.
+To add/remove a specific buff, I recommend checking out this list: https://wiki.dspt.info/index.php/Status_Effect_IDs

 Commands:
 #### Show a list of available commands
 `//pb|partybuffs help`